ravit-dennis/myhiddentrips.github.io/_posts/2021-01-09-seychelles.md

 We didn’t take it but heard it’s harder than the Copolia trail.

 ## Missions Lodge lookout

-Very nice view.
-You need to pay a bit to enter.
+This is a lookout, you can part right in front of the entrace and need to pay a bit to enter.

+After entering you can walk a bit, see some of the history, after minutes walk you get to see a great view.

 ![](/assets/images/2.jpeg)